Search

 Dinner

-Highlights of the Tour
+Highlights of the Wildlife Bird Watching Tour In Nepal

 • A scenic drive from Kathmandu to Lumbini through an adventurous hilly route.

-• Exploration tour around Lumbini for birdwatching.
+• An exploration tour around Lumbini for birdwatching.

 • A unique dining experience at Vulture Restaurant.